 Learn Real-World Strategies for Using the Rules of Civil Procedure to Your Advantage

 Do you know the most effective way to apply the Rules of Civil Procedure to get the best outcome for your client?
-Are you up to date with the latest changes?
 This practical course uses the experience of veteran civil litigation attorneys to build your own skills.
 From commencing an action to enforcing a judgment, you'll learn which procedural rules can be your best friend or your worst enemy.
 Stay a step ahead of your opponent with detailed knowledge of service of process, discovery and motions.
 Get insights into the rules judges enforce to the letter and which they let slide.
 No matter which side of the claim your client is on, our faculty will prepare you to master civil procedure.
 Register today!

 - Evaluate the pros and cons of filing your claim in state or federal court.